Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Explicit examples of spectral sequences

-The cohomology of the space $\SSS_{22}$ is isomorphic to the cohomology of its core, the Springer fibre $\B^{22}.$ Vector space generators of $H^*(\B^{\lambda})$ are labelled by row-standard tableaux of shape $\lambda,$ and the degrees of the generators can be easily computed by some tableaux combinatorics \cite[Sec.1.3]{Fr09a}.
-Using the prescribed method therein, one obtains
+The cohomology of $\SSS_{22}$ is isomorphic to the cohomology of its core, the Springer fibre $\B^{22}.$ Vector space generators of $H^*(\B^{\lambda})$ are labelled by row-standard tableaux of shape $\lambda;$ the degrees of generators can be easily computed by tableaux combinatorics \cite[Sec.1.3]{Fr09a}.
+Using that prescribed method, we get: